 > flutter-getx-state-management

-Simple and powerful reactive state management using GetX.
+Manage reactive state with GetX controllers and observables in Flutter.
 Use when managing reactive state with GetX controllers or observables in Flutter. (triggers: **_controller.dart, **/bindings/*.dart, GetxController, Obx, GetBuilder, .obs, Get.put, Get.find, Get.lazyPut)

 curl "https://skillshub.wtf/HoangNguyen0403/agent-skills-standard/flutter-getx-state-management?format=md"GetX State Management